aiming-taxonomy/glossary/readme.md

 ## CPI

 Counts of a mouse sensor per inch of real life movement.
-Generally used to calculate overall [mouse sensitivity](#sensitivity).

 Also known as: `DPI`